TalekC-137/Metis/README.md

 # Metis
-Metis is a firebase based chat app (I'll slowly turn it into a social media app)
+Metis is a firebase based chat app

 ## Preview